mtiller/ModelicaBook/text/source/behavior/equations/initialization.rst

-as we have states in our system.  **Note**, we can get away with having too few, because tools can augment the initial equations we provide with additional ones until the problem is well-posed, but we cannot solve a problem where we have too many initial equations.
+as we have states in our system.  **Note**, we can get away with having too few, because tools can augment the initial equations we provide with additional ones until the problem is well-posed, but we may not be able to solve a problem where we have too many initial equations (since this depends on the tools ability to recognize and eliminate redundant equations and different tools provide different levels of support for this).

 Of course, saying the number of initial equations has to be equal to the number of states answers one question, but quickly creates another,